 Neuroethics Bibliography

 The following sources do not necessarily reflect the Center's position or values.
-These sources, however, are excellent resources for familiarizing oneself with the all sides of the issue.
+These sources, however, are excellent resources for familiarizing oneself with all sides of the relevant issues.

 - Battro, Antonio M., Kurt W. Fischer, and Pierre J. Léna, eds.
 The Educated Brain: Essays in Neuroeducation.
 New York: Cambridge University Press, 2008.

 - Farah, Martha J. Neuroethics: An Introduction with Readings.
+Basic Bioethics.
 Cambridge, MA: MIT Press, 2010.

 - Illes, Judy, and B.J.
 Sahakian.
 Oxford Handbook of Neuroethics.
 Oxford: Oxford University Press, 2011.